jaehyeon-kim/personal-site/src/posts/2019-07-19-Cronicle-Multi-Server-Setup.md

 ENTRYPOINT ["/docker-entrypoint.sh"]
 ```

 As Cronicle is written in Node.js, it should be installed as well. _aws-sdk_ is not required strictly but it is added to test S3 integration later.
-Port 3012 is the default web port of Cronicle and 3014 is used for server auto-discovery via UDP broadcast - it may not be necessary.
+Port 3012 is the default web port of Cronicle and 3014 is used for server auto-discovery via UDP broadcast - it may not be required.

 _docker-entrypoint.sh_ is used to start a Cronicle server.
 For master, one more step is necessary, which is initializing the storage system.
 An environment variable (_IS_MASTER_) will be used to control storage initialization.